 What is a music grant?

-Once a grant is awarded, it is controlled by the artist and may be invested into a number of projects and activities, ranging from production and recording to video creation and marketing.
+Once a music grant is awarded, it is paid out to and controlled by the artist.
+Grants can be spent on a number of activities around a project, ranging from production and recording to video production, touring and marketing.

 The main goal of a music grant is to stimulate the arts sector that they fund.
 Music grants often have to be spent in the geography they originate from which has the benefit of stimulating the local economy as well.
 For example, a FACTOR Artist Development grant may only be spent on expenses originating from Canada.

-Grants therefore have a double benefit.
-They help the artist build a career and generate more income, while also distributing the money back into the local economy.
+Grants therefore have a double benefit: 1) they help the artist build a career and generate more income, while 2) distributing the money back into the local economy.

 Which organizations fund music grants?